-FURTHER BUILD A MORE VERSATILE AND ACTIVE SUPPLIER BASE
+DEVELOP A MORE VERSATILE SUPPLIER DATABASE

 The Port values supplier diversity.
-Women and Minority owned business (WMBE) and Disadvantaged business (DBE) utilization is a critical part of achieving our goals.
+WMBE and DBE utilization is a critical part of achieving our goals.
 The Port will take steps to increase the visibility of WMBE firms to decision making buyers and simplify the process for small firms to become vendors, contractors and suppliers.
-The database is designed to be a procurement tool that will allow the staff to have a line of sight into firms that are ready, able, and willing to do business with the Port.
-This will enable the Port to identify small businesses by skillset, develop forecast of SBE utilization, identify gaps and apply more targeted supplier outreach and development.
+The Port will develop a database that collects data on the sex/gender, race, ethnicity, and veteran status of our contractors in an effort to track our utilization and develop strategic initiatives.
+The database is designed to be a tool that will allow an internal and external line of sight into firms that are interested in doing business with the Port.